ponix-dev/ponix-claude/commands/create_plan.md

 When this command is invoked:

 1. **Check if parameters were provided**:
-   - If an owner, repo, and issue number are passed in like ponix-dev ponix 5, then use the following tool to get the issue
+   - If an owner, repo, and issue number are passed in like ponix-dev ponix-rs 5, then use the following tool to get the issue.
+Have <repo-name> be the name of the repository that claude is running in.

    <mcp>
    <use_mcp_tool>